 If you’re expecting me to jump on the bandwagon and berate users of WordPress.com this post will be very disappointing.

 Last time I viewed the statistics, WordPress had over 400 Million users.
-They offer a free or low cost option in WordPress.com and many startups have used it.
+Wordpress.com offers a free or low cost option and many startups have used it.
 I used it.

 Shame on you!
 Shame on you for suggesting someone doesn’t care because they are not positioned with major startup capital.